omarghara/DCTCP-SWIFT-YASOMAM/README.md

 ### Enabling NetAnim
 To enable NetAnim:
 1. Install **NetAnim** from the [official site](https://www.nsnam.org/wiki/NetAnim).
-2. Uncomment the **NetAnim section** in the simulation file you wish to run.
+2. Uncomment the **NetAnim section** in the simulation file you wish to run. (tutorial https://www.youtube.com/watch?v=1FBSAghbjNM)

 ---